Article 1 : Organiser

-In case of cancellation of tasting due to a health crisis, Sudvinbio provides for a postponement of the date of the event to a period of time when the conditions for organizing it safety exist.
-Sudvinbio undertakes to store the wines in suitable conditions for the time it takes to reschedule the tasting.
-In case of postponement of the event, Sudvinbio will no case refund the participation fee or return the bottles.
+In case of cancellation due to the health situation of the tasting on the scheduled date, Sudvinbio foresees a postponement of the date later ,when the sanitary conditions will allow it.
+Sudvinbio undertakes to store the wines in suitable conditions for the time it takes to reschedule the tasting (storage costs to be paid by the organizer).
+In case of postponement or cancellation of the event, Sudvinbio will in no case refund the participation fee or return the bottles.

 Article 14: Number of wines entered in the competition

-Each company will be able to register a maximum of 10 wines for the tasting.
+Each company can register up to 10 wines maximum for the tasting.